Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model: Model

 Before proceeding to the RG analysis of the above model, we summarize several of the key features of the nonequilibrium critical phenomena that emerge at the new nonreciprocal fixed points.
 We discuss three types of critical exponents: $\nu, z, \gamma_T$.
 The first, $\nu$, describes the divergence of the correlation length $\xi$ in $r$ as the multicritical point is approached and also plays a role in the structure of the phase diagram.
 The second, $z$, is the dynamical critical exponent and relates the scaling of the correlation length to the correlation time $\tau$ according to $\tau \propto \xi^z$.
 The third exponent, $\gamma_T$, describes the scaling violation of the fluctuation-dissipation theorem (FDT).
 In a thermal equilibrium setting, the FDT relates the correlation functions $C_i$ and the response functions $\chi_i$ via

 where $\mathbf{q}$ is the momentum, $\omega$ is the frequency, and $T$ is the temperature.
 At the nonequilibrium fixed points, this relation no longer holds, and the scaling of the correlation and response functions is no longer connected.
-We quantify this mismatch relative to the FDT via an effective \textit{scale-dependent} temperature, which we quantify via $\gamma_T$.
+We quantify this mismatch relative to the FDT via an effective \textit{scale-dependent} temperature, which we quantify via $\gamma_T$ and formally describes the mismatch between the anomalous dimensions of the correlation and response functions compared to equilibrium.
 Finally, we investigate a universal feature of the relaxation to the steady-state.
 Due to nonreciprocity, some regions of the phase diagram can exhibit underdamped oscillations arbitrarily close to the critical point.
 The underdamped oscillations are described by a complex frequency $\omega_r + i \kappa_r$.
-We capture this behavior via a universal constant $\theta^*$, which describes the maximal angle $\theta \equiv \arctan \frac{\omega_r}{\kappa_r}$ possible near the critical point.
+We capture this behavior via a universal constant $\theta^*$, which describes the maximal angle (as a function of the position in the phase diagram) $\theta \equiv \arctan \frac{\omega_r}{\kappa_r}$ possible near the critical point.
 Since this relies on the nonreciprocal interactions, this is not possible for equilibrium universality in our model, which effectively exhibits overdamped dynamics with no oscillations.